potadooweii/RL-for-First-person-Perspective-Car-Racing-Games/README.md

-# Reinforcement Leanring for First-person perspective Car Racing Games
+# Reinforcement Learning for First-person perspective Car Racing Games

 This project serves as the final project for the "Selected Topics in Reinforcement Learning" course at NYCU, under the instruction of Professor _I-Chen Wu_.